Advanced Learning Certificate in Data Visualization & Communication

 By the end of the program, participants will:

-• Be able to identify best practices for communicating and presenting both quantitative and qualitative data
+• Identify best practices for communicating and presenting both quantitative and qualitative data.

-• Have a fundamental understanding of how to apply best practices to creating charts in Excel and layouts/visuals in PowerPoint
+• Gain a fundamental understanding of how to apply visualization best practices to create different chart types in Excel.

-• Develop a dissemination plan that includes identification of tailored products for different audiences
+• Develop a dissemination plan that includes the identification of tailored products for different stakeholder groups/audiences.

 The instructors encourage participants to bring their own dataset or projects to the class and used for class assignments and activities to create products that will be useful for their own agency setting or interests.